gtmb007/MyCharge/README.md

 spring.jpa.properties.hibernate.format_sql=true
 spring.jpa.hibernate.ddl-auto=create

+# Main Logic

+Sign Up / Sign In

+after Sign In you have the following options:-
+1.)
+User details with all previous transactions
+2.)
+Edit user name
+3.)
+Change password
+4.)
+Add wallet balance
+5.)
+Rechage a plan
+6.)
+Log Out

 # Logging using Log4j with Spring AOP concept
 I have provided logging logic in LoggingExpect.java class i.e followed the Spring AOP concept for all the methods of DAO and Service class after throwing exception on error level.